Table of Contents

 Etiology

-- Numerous genes implicated in cryptorchidism, lack of a clear association in human studies suggests multifactorial causes
+- Numerous genes implicated; lack of a clear association in human studies suggests multifactorial causes

 - Concordance in sibling studies (Fertil Steril 2010;93:124)

-- Chromosomal abnormalities are associated with cryptorchidism with increased rates in genetic syndromes, such as Klinefelter and Prader-Willi syndrome (Lancet 2004;364:273)
+- Associated with and increased risk in certain chromosomal abnormalities and genetic syndromes, such as Klinefelter and Prader-Willi syndrome (Lancet 2004;364:273)

 Clinical features